 Information on your web page can be listed using the List feature of HTML.
-There will be a set of reasons you may have for including a list in your web pages.
-These reasons can vary from inserting your user's ten favorite music albums on the page or may include visitors' names along with their favorite hobby to list down in a web document.
+You will have a set of reasons for including a list in your web pages.
+These reasons can vary from inserting your user's ten favorite music albums on the page or may consist of visitors' names along with their favorite hobby to list down in a web document.
 There may be plenty of reasons.
 So in simple terms, you can provide numbered or orderly place your information as a category or subcategory, which might increase your document's readability.
 In this chapter, you will learn how to use lists and the different tags used in listing your data.

 HTML's Listing Tags